With Love, Katie.

 - try journaling to ease your soul and clear your mind

-But our body is more then perfect, because we do have some happy hormones too.
+But our body is more than perfect, because we do have some happy hormones too.
 These natural chemicals shape how you feel, connect, and move through your day.
-The more gently we nurture them, the more supported we feel in body, mind and soul.
+The more gently we nurture them, the more supported we feel in body, mind, and soul.

 -